-The purpose of the Right of Way Group is to function as the acquiring agent of ADOT in acquiring all real property and real property rights required for the construction and maintenance of all federal and state highways and other highway-related purposes.
+The Right of Way Group functions as the acquiring agency of ADOT in acquiring all real property and real property rights required for the construction and maintenance of all federal and state highways and other highway-related purposes.

 The ADOT Right of Way Group will provide further direction and guidance regarding right-of-way requirements and personnel contacts at the initial pre-application meeting.
-All right-of-way tasks and deliverable products associated with this project will be developed according to the instructions and policies contained herein and according to the Right of Way Procedural Manual found on line under ADOT Right of Way Group and at https://apps.azdot.gov/files/row/manuals/table\of\Contents.pdf.
+All right-of-way tasks and deliverable products associated with this project will be developed according to the instructions and policies contained herein and according to the Right of Way Procedural Manual found on line under ADOT Right of Way Group and at apps.azdot.gov/files/row/manuals/table of Contents.pdf.

-The following provides background information on items that are to be submitted to the ADOT Right of Way Group:
+Background information on items that are to be submitted to the ADOT Right of Way Group are:

-- The Developer and all other owner(s) shall waive the right to receive just compensation and donate by deed, or dedicate by plat, the real property for the referenced project in fee title or easement to the State of Arizona, by and through the Department of Transportation. - The Developer will deliver the Deeds and/or Easements to the Right of Way Group for review, along with a standard Title Insurance Policy reflecting the current ownership of the property and confirming that the Developer and/or all other owner(s) donating the real property needed for the project are legally entitled to donate and are in legal possession of said property.
-The Developer will deliver to ADOT copies of all documents referenced in said Title Insurance Policy. - The property must be free and clear of all liens, encumbrances and judgments, including real estate taxes.
+- All owner(s) shall waive the right to receive just compensation and donate by deed, or dedication by plat, the real property for the referenced project in fee title or easement to the State of Arizona, by and through the Department of Transportation. - The developer shall deliver the Deeds and/or Easements to the Right of Way Group for review, along with a standard Title Insurance Policy reflecting the current ownership of the property and confirming that the developer and/or all other owner(s) donating the real property needed for the project are legally entitled to donate and are in legal possession of said property.
+The developer will deliver to ADOT copies of all documents referenced in said Title Insurance Policy. - The property must be free and clear of all liens, encumbrances and judgments, including real estate taxes.
 Following construction, ADOT District approval on all constructed transportation facilities and the Right of Way Group's approval of all deeds and/or easements, including plans and surveys, ADOT will submit a Resolution of Establishment to the State Transportation Board for legal establishment.
-Upon approval by Resolution from the State Transportation Board, the state will accept ownership, jurisdiction and maintenance of the donated/dedicated right-of-way and will record all deeds and easements, and said Resolution of Establishment simultaneously with the appropriate county recorder.
-The Developer will be responsible for recording the Plat of Dedication, if any, and providing a copy to the ADOT Right of Way Group.
+Upon approval by Resolution from the State Transportation Board, the state will accept ownership, jurisdiction and maintenance of the donated/dedicated right-of-way and will record all deeds and easements and said Resolution of Establishment, simultaneously with the appropriate county recorder.
+The developer will be responsible for recording the Plat of Dedication, if any, and providing a copy to the ADOT Right of Way Group.

-• The Developer shall prepare all necessary surveys, plans and documents required by the ADOT Right of Way Group.
+• The developer shall prepare all necessary surveys, plans and documents required by the ADOT Right of Way Group.
 These can include the following: right-of-way surveys, right-of-way plans, existing right-of-way exhibits, supplemental surveys, legal descriptions, right-of-way staking plans and right-of-way monumentation surveys.

 All right-of-way surveys, right-of-way plans and legal descriptions will be developed according to current ADOT Right of Way Group standards, policies and procedures.
-The Developer will deliver all the above documents to the Right of Way Group, at specified development stages, to ensure conformance with said standards, policies and procedures.
-Prior to commencement of any work in the preparation of any of the items listed herein, the Developer or its Agents, will meet with the Right of Way Group to receive more detailed items and instructions regarding said standards, policies and procedures.
+The developer will deliver all the above documents to the Right of Way Group, at specified development stages, to ensure conformance with said standards, policies and procedures.
+Prior to commencement of any work in preparation of any of the items listed herein, the developer or its agents, will meet with the Right of Way Group to receive more detailed items and instructions regarding said standards, policies and procedures.
 The following links provide ADOT Right of Way Plan Standards and requirements for development to assist the Developer: